Beeson Divinity School

-Beeson Divinity School of Samford University is an in-person, interdenominational, evangelical divinity school located in Birmingham, Alabama, United States.
+Beeson Divinity School at Samford University is an in-person, interdenominational, evangelical divinity school located in Birmingham, Alabama, United States.
 The current dean is Douglas A. Sweeney.

-The school offers several degrees Master of Divinity, Master of Arts in Christian Counseling, Master of Arts in Theological Studies, a Master of Theology and the Doctor of Philosophy in Theology for the Church.
-It houses an Institute of Anglican Studies, the Robert Smith Jr. Preaching Institute, the Global Center, the Thriving Pastors Initiative and a Center for Women in Ministry.
+The school offers several degrees Master of Divinity, Master of Arts in Christian Counseling, Master of Arts in Theological Studies, a Master of Theology (ThM) and the Doctor of Philosophy in Theology for the Church (PhD).
+It houses an Institute of Anglican Studies, the Robert Smith Jr. Preaching Institute, the Global Center and a Center for Women in Ministry.
 In 2013, it began offering a Certificate of Anglican Studies and in 2021, a Certificate of Wesleyan Studies.
 Beeson also offers a Missions Certificate.
+In 2026, the school began offering a concentration in apologetics for MDiv and MATS students.

 Founding

 Beeson Divinity was established on February 9, 1988.
 It is named for Ralph Waldo Beeson (1900–1990), who gave one of the largest donations (70 Million USD) in Samford history to create the first divinity school at a Baptist college in the US, and for his father, John Wesley Beeson.
 Ralph Beeson wanted the donation to remain anonymous, but relented to the naming of the school after his father at the suggestion of Samford's board of trustees.